HavenOfExcellence/temptaking-guide/content/temptaking.md

 ---
 title: User Guide
-description: Using the Temptaking app
+description: Using the Personal Temperature Recorder app
 ---

 ## Using the link you received